michaeluno/amazon-auto-links/readme.txt

 These options need to be reconfigured.

 = How to Obtain Access Key and Secret Key =
-For the search unit type, an access key and its secret key are required to perform API requests.
+An access and secret keys are required to perform API requests.
+We need to deal with additional _two_ separate Amazon services apart from Amazon Associates.

-We need to deal with additional two separate Amazon services apart from the Amazon Associates.
+For detailed instructions, please refer to the [To register as a Product Advertising API developer](https://docs.aws.amazon.com/AWSECommerceService/latest/GSG/GettingStarted.html#BecominganAssociate) section.

 <h5><strong>Step 1</strong> - Create a Product Advertising API Account</h5>
 Before you create an access key, you have to make sure you have singed up with [Amazon Product Advertising API](https://affiliate-program.amazon.com/gp/advertising/api/detail/main.html).